WHAT IS MANIPULATION?

 b.
 Signs of Manipulation and How to Spot it.

 Because it has been around for a very long time, people use hundreds of different techniques.
-The ones most repeated have received its own name known as a fallacy.
+The ones most repeated have received their own name, known as a fallacy.

 There are over a hundred commonly practiced fallacies.
-The link below discusses the top 14 that are the most commonly used.
+The link below discusses the top 14 that are the most widely used.
 These fallacies are discussed with examples and red flags.
 There are two that dominate the group.
-They are used every day, i.e. the Name Calling and the Confusing Fact with an Opinion.
+They are used daily, i.e., the Name Calling and the Confusing Fact with an Opinion.

-Spotting when these fallacies help and educates people against the many traps and consequences.
+Spotting when these fallacies occur educates people against the many traps and consequences.

 c.
 Media Manipulation.

-Several practice ads provide convenient and easy to follow practice exercises.
-Hands on analysis of each ad reveal hidden manipulations.
-There are several websites set forth in the link that reveal where to go to find complaints against various manufactures and sellers as well as the various products and services being marketed.
+Several practice ads provide convenient and easy-to-follow exercises.
+Hands-on analysis of each ad reveals hidden manipulations.
+Several websites are outlined in the link showing where to file complaints against various manufacturers and sellers and the products and services being marketed.
 A few remedies are identified.

-There are state laws that prohibit misleading propaganda including the reimbursement of attorney fees.
+State laws prohibit misleading propaganda, including the reimbursement of attorney fees.